codingWithNoise/VetApp/README.md

 -H "clientPIN: 4111"
 ```
 * listing appointments:
-  * request requires providing doctors id in the path and date in the format "yyyy-MM-dd" as quote parameter;
+  * request requires providing doctors id in the path and date in the format "yyyy-MM-dd" as query parameter;
 ```bash
 curl 'localhost:8080/appointments/greym?date=2021-02-01'
 ```